abdulbaqi/abdulbaqi.github.io/_posts/2018-03-18-wrok-islam.md

 > Ibn Umar narrated that the Prophet -peace be upon him said-:
 Give the wage to the employer before his sweat dries (narrated by Ibn Majah and authenticated by al-albani)

 With such work attitudes, ethics and accountabilities, early Muslims were able to build a civilization that is unparalleled in history.
 The development we see today in Western societies is a result of adhering to some of these ethics, and the inequalities and injustices we see in the world today is a result of neglecting other Islamic ethics.
-The utopia is only when Islam in totality is practiced on earth.
+We can reach utopia only when Islam -in totality- is practiced on earth.